AudioKit/AudioKit/README.md

 * Develop examples
 * Clean up the CSDManager's handling of new.csd, could be made quite a bit simpler
 * Figure out how we really want to handle FINAL_OUTPUT, FINAL_OUTPUT_STEREO, etc.
+* Subclass CSDParam... but how exactly?
+CSDFloatPraam?
+CSD(k/a/i)Param?
+CSDkCpsParam?
+* Make outputs CSDParams (of some type) including outputs of the function tables

 BUGS: